fgx/fgx-terrain/readme.md

 _3D Earth and flat map of California_

  Use your point device to pan, rotate and zoom.
 Once the projetion issues are sorted out, these models will be overlayed with 2D maps.
  Elevations are highly exaggerated.
 There is data missing before the international date line.
-The Gobe appears distorted at the scale because of the Mercator projection.
+The Gobe appears distorted at this scale because of the Mercator projection.

 ## Concept
 ### Mission